ahmad24shargh/device_xiaomi_unified-kernel/README.md

 - Xiaomi Redmi Note _12_ 4G (`topaz` / `tapas`)
 - Xiaomi Redmi Note _13_ 4G (`sapphire` / `sapphiren`)

+If your device is not on the list and has a compatible KMI,
+it is not recommended nor supported as the kernel is stripped down to support this specific `SoC` and `OEM`.

 # ⛔ Report Issues
 Please [report issues here](https://github.com/chickendrop89/device_xiaomi_unified-recovery/issues), or to [my telegram](https://t.me/chickendrop89)